Bankq/nomen/README.md

 Nomen
 =====

-Nomen is a tool to transliterate Chinese names into English names, in reasonable way.
+Nomen is a tool to transliterate Chinese names into English names, in a reasonable way.

 Examples
 --------